 Between 2005 and 2007, Dave Whelan stepped down as chairman of JJB Sports and disposed of his shares although he remained chairman of the football club.
 In 2009 Whelan acquired the JJB Fitness Clubs, re branding them as DW Sports-Fitness.
 As a result JJB's sponsorship of the team's shirts came to an end and the stadium was renamed as the DW Stadium.
 The distinctive blue used since 1995, which was derived from JJB's corporate colours, was also dropped in favour of conventional mid-blue.

-The 2013-14 season proved a momentous one for the club.
+The 2012-13 season proved a momentous one for the club.
 They reached the FA Cup Final where they unexpectedly beat Manchester City to win their first major trophy.
 For chairman Dave Whelan this was a particularly poignant occasion as his professional career was ended when he broke a leg playing for Blackburn in the 1960 final.
 Days later the team became the first FA Cup winner to be relegated.
 The following season Latics made their European debut in the Europa League but were eliminated in the Group Stage.

 - (a) Ultimate Wigan Athletic Website